aspic/go-sitecheck/README.md

 ## To build

-Ensure that the project is checked out and available in your GOPATH.
+Ensure that you have go installed, the project is checked out and available in your GOPATH.

     // build binary
     go get && go build